faye3091/09-Readme-Generator/sample/README.md

   ## License
   <br />GNU AGPLv3: <br />[Link to License](https://www.gnu.org/licenses/agpl-3.0)<br />Permissions of this strongest copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
 When a modified version is used to provide a service over a network, the complete source code of the modified version must be made available
-<br />Apache License 2.0: <br />[Link to License](https://opensource.org/licenses/MPL-2.0)<br />A permissive license whose main conditions require preservation of copyright and license notices.
+<br />GNU LGPLv3: <br />[Link to License](https://www.gnu.org/licenses/lgpl-3.0)<br />Permissions of this copyleft license are conditioned on making available complete source code of licensed works and modifications under the same license or the GNU GPLv3.
+Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+However, a larger work using the licensed work through interfaces provided by the licensed work may be distributed under different terms and without source code for the larger work
 <br />MIT License: <br />[Link to License](https://opensource.org/licenses/MPL-2.0)<br />A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.